 What is Theatre (AFA)?

-The Theatre Arts Program offers fundamental and real world application in the performing arts with hands-on experience with fully realized theatrical productions.
+Apply fundamental, real-world skills in the performing arts with hands-on experience in theater production.
 BCTC produces at least one show per semester and offers summer opportunities for you as well.
-In addition to our own productions, we have successfully partnered with UK Theatre and Studio Players.
+In addition to our own productions, we have successfully partnered with UK Theatre and Studio Players and a number of local theatres/art groups (including the Actors Guild of Lexington, Talon Winery, etc.).
+We have close ties to many talented actors & designers from the Bluegrass & beyond.

 Are you interested in performance or in production techniques?
 We have many learning opportunities both on and off stage.
-BCTC is one of the few institutions in the Southeast to offer an Associate in Fine Arts in Theatre.
-The AFA is designed for students who plan to transfer to a Bachelor in Fine Arts program, or acquire credentials for a career in the arts.
+BCTC is one of the few institutions in the Southeast to offer an Associate in Fine Arts in Theatre (AFA).

 Tim "X Davis is the coordinator and founder of the Theatre program at the Bluegrass Community and Technical College in Lexington, Kentucky.
 He is an alumnus of the University of Southern Mississippi (MFA 97).